-Defining your content marketing strategy goals are critical to ensure you are reaching audiences with stories that break through all the clutter and drive impact.
+Defining your digital content marketing strategy goals are critical to ensure you are reaching audiences with stories that break through all the clutter and drive impact.
 In the below video, I highlight several data points from the 2021 State of Digital Content report.
-For more videos about content marketing, audience intelligence or influencer marketing, please consider subscribing to my Youtube channel.

 PARTIAL TRANSCRIPTS BELOW